Top Theme Image

 Like the ocean that connects distant islands, faraway shores, and families across generations, our story began long before we ever met.

-From a young age, Keeton shared her culture through Polynesian dance, competing in regional and national competitions and carrying the spirit of the islands wherever she went.
+This early achievement became a stepping stone that led Keeton to Utah State University, where she continued to grow as a student, leader, and trailblazer.
 She also followed a path of service inspired by her father, a retired U.S. Army Lieutenant Colonel who served through multiple combat deployments, including Desert Storm, Iraq, and Afghanistan.
-Keeton went on to make history as the first Polynesian to earn an Army commission from Utah State University, later becoming a Military Intelligence officer at Fort Huachuca, Arizona.
+There, she made history as the first Polynesian to earn an Army commission from Utah State University, carrying forward the values of education, service, culture, and family that shaped her life.
+She later became a Military Intelligence officer at Fort Huachuca, Arizona.

 Bond Phittayasri was born in Maryland, the son of two hardworking parents who immigrated from Thailand to the United States in the late 1970s.
 His parents built their life through sacrifice, resilience, and love.
 His father, who later passed away from cancer, left behind a legacy of strength and perseverance.
-His mother was the heart of their home.
-An exceptional chef, she mastered not only Thai cuisine, but European cuisine as well.
-Food was her love language, and through every meal, every gathering, and every act of care, she taught Bond that love is something you give freely.

 Her recent and unexpected passing from a brain aneurysm was a tragic loss for Bond and for so many others.
 She was his deepest connection to love, family, and the home she built with her own hands.
 Her loss was felt not only by Bond, but by hundreds within the Thai community whose lives she touched through selflessness, kindness, food, and love.
 Though her absence is deeply felt, her spirit remains woven into Bond’s life, his heart, and the way he loves others.